HarikaVeluru/Day1_vsd/README.md

 ![WhatsApp Image 2024-03-30 at 6 32 50 AM (1)](https://github.com/HarikaVeluru/Day1_vsd/assets/165346462/e00a6587-9b32-41e9-afae-f92b1d1c15a0)

-then the new one floorplan definition gets added and it looks as shown below
+5)then the new one floorplan definition gets added and it looks as shown below

 ![WhatsApp Image 2024-03-30 at 6 32 51 AM](https://github.com/HarikaVeluru/Day1_vsd/assets/165346462/0d311baf-e76d-4e19-9154-afea7f42e95a)

-Next to look at the layout we need to open magic software which will display the layout and we can see that all the tap cells are inserted and input and output pins as well we have left click and right click and press z to zoom out the area whereever you want and then to select the particular component move on iot and press s then it will get selected and in Tkcon.tcl we can give command what and it will display as shown below
+6)Next to look at the layout we need to open magic software which will display the layout and we can see that all the tap cells are inserted and input and output pins as well we have left click and right click and press z to zoom out the area whereever you want and then to select the particular component move on iot and press s then it will get selected and in Tkcon.tcl we can give command what and it will display as shown below

 ![WhatsApp Image 2024-03-30 at 6 32 51 AM (1)](https://github.com/HarikaVeluru/Day1_vsd/assets/165346462/137a2612-6b1c-4e7d-b482-e5be6e409e59)
 ![WhatsApp Image 2024-03-30 at 6 32 51 AM (2)](https://github.com/HarikaVeluru/Day1_vsd/assets/165346462/0f18333d-68ea-49ef-b2da-4f831ea31df5)
 ![WhatsApp Image 2024-03-30 at 6 32 52 AM](https://github.com/HarikaVeluru/Day1_vsd/assets/165346462/2d8db2d5-a817-4eb6-b802-f8149b7e53e7)

-Next step is the placement of netlist on the floorplan ,placement is done in two steps  1)global placement 2)Detailed placement in the global placement the cells are roughly placed on the floorplan here the main reason for this global placement is wire length,where as legalisation occurs in detailed placementwhere the overlap between the cells is minimized
+7)Next step is the placement of netlist on the floorplan ,placement is done in two steps  1)global placement 2)Detailed placement in the global placement the cells are roughly placed on the floorplan here the main reason for this global placement is wire length,where as legalisation occurs in detailed placementwhere the overlap between the cells is minimized

 command is run_placement.